Protecting Your Pets From Poisonous Plants That Are Often Used in Indoor Holiday Decorating

 - Poinsettias: A holiday season favorite, the sap of the poinsettia plant can cause pets to vomit and will irritate the mouth and stomach.

 - Holly Berries: Both holly berries and the leaves of the holly plant can cause vomiting, diarrhea, stomach pain, and depression in pets.

 - Mistletoe: This Christmas staple is extremely toxic to pets.
-Any pet that ingests mistletoe should be taken to the veterinarian immediately to avoid severe illness, or even death.
+Any pet that ingests mistletoe should be taken to a veterinarian immediately.

 - Pine Tree Needles: Pine needles from your Christmas tree or other decoration can cause a pet's mouth to become irritated and may also be toxic depending upon the variety of tree.

 - Lily: The lily is deadly for cats.
 Animals who ingest any part of this plant should be taken to a veterinarian immediately.

 Do you have a cat that enjoys climbing and jumping or a dog that likes to chew and eat things it shouldn't?
 Consider artificial plants instead of the real thing to reduce the risk to your pet.
 While artificial plants don't always look as good as the real thing, they require no care and pose much less risk to curious pets.
 Nothing is without risk, but your pet is more likely to eat a live plant as opposed to an artificial plant.

 Restrict the pet's Roaming space